 Finally, I want to say this: as an author, you have a crossover point with every character you create that resonates (or stings, as it may be) with something very real in your own life.
 That’s what makes a character feel real, rather than cartoonish.
 This book has many of those points for me.
 But as wonderfully enjoyable and cathartic as it has been to write Sound Effects, sharing it with others just multiplies the effect.
 And I’m grateful beyond words for the opportunity to do so.

 So, once again, I thank you for welcoming these characters into your lives.
-Reading is something we do because we want to, and it is my joy and my honor that you have allowed me me a part of your ‘me time.’
+Reading is something we do because we want to, and it is my joy and my honor that you have allowed me to be a part of your ‘me time.’
 I don’t take that gift lightly.

 As Jamie would say, you’re magic.